alchemyplatform/aa-sdk/site/packages/aa-accounts/utils/getDefaultLightAccountFactoryAddress.md

 # getDefaultLightAccountFactoryAddress

-Utility method that returns the default Light Account Factory contrafct address for a given chain
+Utility method that returns the default Light Account Factory contract address for a given chain

 ## Usage